-We account for share-based compensation in accordance with ASC 718, Compensation - Stock Compensation.
+The Company accounts for share-based compensation in accordance with ASC 718, Compensation - Stock Compensation.
 Under ASC 718, for awards with time-based conditions, we measure the cost of services received in exchange for an award of equity instruments based on the grant-date fair value of the award and recognize such costs on a straight-line basis over the period the recipient is required to provide service in exchange for the award, which is the vesting period.
 For awards with market conditions, the Company recognizes costs on a straight-line basis, regardless of whether the market conditions are achieved and the awards ultimately vest.
-For awards with performance conditions, we begin recording share-based compensation when achievement of the performance criteria is deemed probable.
-We recognize forfeitures as they occur.
+For awards with performance conditions, the Company begins recording share-based compensation when achievement of the performance criteria is deemed probable.
+The Company recognizes forfeitures as they occur.